Cuberick-Orion/Bi-Blip4CIR/README.md

 ### Hyperparameters

-The following hyperparameters may warrant further tunings for a better performance:
+The following hyperparameters may warrant further tunings for better performance:

- * reversed loss scale in both stages (see *supplementary material - Section A*);
+ * reversed loss scale in both stages (see paper - *supplementary material - Section A*);
  * learning rate and cosine learning rate schedule in stage-I;

 Note that this is not a comprehensive list.